-We joined our colleagues from United Way of Greater Topeka to announce that we are in the final stages of authorizing a merger of our two organizations.
-Together, we will become United Way of Kaw Valley.
+In September 2022, United Way of Greater Topeka and United Way of Douglas County officially merged to become United Way of Kaw Valley.
 We are excited for this next step in our work to create strong, healthy, and equitable communities.

 Read the press release (PDF file)